Copenhagen interpretation can survive the upgraded Schroedinger's cat Gedankenexperiment: Conclusions and comparison with related works

-In summary, if we take the perspective of point (1) that wavefunctions will collapse when being measured, then Eqs. (\ref{not ok}) and (\ref{pure}) are incorrect.
-Else if we take the perspective of point (2) that all measurements can be phrased as a unitarily-interacting process so that Eqs. ( \ref{not ok}) and (\ref{pure}) can remain valid, then \textit{Statement} $ \bar{F}^{n:02}$ becomes incorrect.
-Either way, the inconsistent conclusions in \cite{qi1571} come from its own faulty reasoning, and not from quantum theory itself.
+In summary, none of the quantum interpretation theories will violate Assumption (C) when being applied correctly.
+On one hand, if we take the perspective of point (1) in Sect.
+III that wavefunctions will collapse when being measured, then Eqs. (\ref{not ok}) and (\ref{pure}) are incorrect and should be replaced by Eqs. (\ref{ok}) and (\ref{mix}).
+On the other hand, if we take the perspective of point (2) that all measurements can be phrased as a unitarily-interacting process without involving collapse of wavefunctions, then Eq. (\ref{pure}) could remain valid but \textit{Statement} $\bar{F}^{n:02}$ becomes incorrect.
+Either way, it leads to \textit{Conclusion 1} of our current paper:

+\textit{The inconsistent results in \cite{qi1571} come from its own faulty reasoning, and not from quantum theory itself.
+The fault is that they had not applied a single specific interpretation theory consistently throughout the analysis of their Gedankenexperiment.}

+Moreover, Table 4 of \cite{qi1571} already showed that the Copenhagen interpretation can satisfy both assumptions (Q) and (S).
+Therefore, combining with our result, we reach \textit{Conclusion 2}:

+\textit{The Copenhagen interpretation can fulfil all the three assumptions (C), (Q), and (S) simultaneously without causing contradictory statements, thus disprove Theorem 1 of \cite{qi1571}.}

+Around the same time we completed the initial version of the current paper \cite{Hearxiv}, we came to aware that other researchers also proposed different solutions to the inconsistency.
+Table 1 listed the main claims of these works (showed in chronological order).